Resources

 4. Anticipated Endowment Assurance (Sumangal)

 This is a money-back insurance policy.
 The insurance holder will receive monetary benefits at regular intervals.
-In case of the death of the insurance holder, the legal representative or assignees will receive the full amount and any bonus accumulated.
+In case of the insurance holder's death, the legal representative or assignees will receive the total amount and any bonus accumulated.
 This policy can be of either a 15-year term or a 20-year term.

 • Minimum age 19 years and maximum age 40 years for a 20-year term policy.